JackScallan02/Homework-Organizer/README.md

   - pandas: `pip install pandas`
   - pdfkit: `pip install pandas xlrd pdfkit`
   - wkhtmltopdf: https://wkhtmltopdf.org/downloads.html

+**FOR SENDING AN EMAIL (OPTIONAL)
+1. Create an AWS account.
+2. Verify an email.
+3. Create an access key and type `aws configure` in terminal.
+Enter in information.
+4. Modify the email in the python file.

 ### Example:
 **Adding and Viewing Files:**